-This years Spirit of Kinder Day saw the launch of our Friends of Kinder Trespass Scheme.
-The initial response has been great but we could always do with more Friends
+BECOME A FRIEND OF KINDER TRESPASS TODAY!.
+The initial response to our scheme has been great but we could always do with more Friends

 In April 1932 over 400 people participated in a mass trespass onto Kinder Scout, a bleak moorland plateau, the highest terrain in the Peak District.